TTitcombe/Casset/README.md

 Clone this repository and build in cmake.

 ## How to use
 Once you have Casset, build Casset.sln.
-This will open a command prompt which asks for a stock ticker.
+You can run the compiled Casset with the command following command line arguments:
+* **-s** or **--symbol**.
+A stock ticker symbol for which data will be retrieved.
+Default is "AAPL".
+* **-l** or **--loglevel**.
+A string describing the logging level.
+Default is "info".

-Entering a valid ticker symbol (e.g. `AAPL`) will print out the most recent data associated with that company, including open, high, close prices, and the date to which the data pertains.
+Running Casset with a valid ticker symbol (e.g. `AAPL`) will print out the most recent data associated with that company, including open, high, close prices, and the date to which the data pertains.

 *Note: The ticker symbols must be in upper case.*